What is The Double Opt-In Email Introduction

 I follow the double-blind intro rule and I have come a cropper.
 There is one friend I have made intros to with quality people, but for some reason, shit happens.
 Both people are happy to meet, but for some reason, one party doesn’t respond and organize a call with him.
 I have no idea why this happens, but it seems to happen!
 Frankly, it’s not my fault and is a statistical anomaly.
 In such cases, you just need to be more prudent about making intros till you build up the social capital again.

 Is it ever ok to make intros direct?

 There are a few circumstances when you don’t need to make a “Double Opt-In Email Introduction.”
 These are:

 - Certain on value: If you will bet your life that an intro is cash money, then off you go.
 But you need to know someone well enough to make that call.
 The best example is for paying customers.
 Everyone wants to make money.
 I intro startup founders to lawyers all the time and don’t ask for permission.
 Does that make me a dick?
 No. I know if the founders are a waste of time or not, firstly.
 I also know lawyers want to make money.
 So the fuck I care.

 - You are tight: If you are buddy buddy with someone, you don’t have that much to lose by making intros.
 They’ll just say ‘WTF dude?’, a few times before they get bored if you make sucky ones.
 But you know them well enough to know what is gold and what is wood in the first place.
 Co-workers are another good example.
 They aren’t going to make intros that don’t make sense, right?
 A lot of my friends that make intros are not junior (shit, I’m getting old…), so when they make intros they are pretty much always awesome.

 It’s simple, just make “Double Opt-In Email Introductions” as standard.
-It makes some operational overhead for you, but it mitigates down side risk for you.
-Final thing to note, don’t make too many dodgy double blind offers; your contact still has to say no to you.
+It makes some operational overhead for you, but it mitigates downside risk for you.
+The final thing to note, don’t make too many dodgy double opt-in offers; your contact still has to say no to you.